-Waterline Supports - Three stone pylons are remnants of a waterline support that historically crossed Boulder Creek.28 Two pylons are on the south bank of Boulder Creek on private property.
+Waterline Supports - Three stone pylons are remnants of a waterline support that historically crossed Boulder Creek.
+Two pylons are on the south bank of Boulder Creek on private property.
 The northernmost pylon has steel girders and is accessible from the soft surface trail.
 The northernmost pylon has been vandalized.
+Refer to structural condition for additional analysis.

-Concrete dam with headgate - Several dams and headgates diverted water from Boulder Creek into Boyd Smelter/Mill Site's reservoirs.
+Concrete Dam with Headgate - Several dams and headgates diverted water from Boulder Creek into Boyd Smelter/Mill Site's reservoirs.
 The westernmost dam and headgate provided direct egress into Boulder Creek.
-Previous studies indicate that other dams and headgates still remain in their original locations.29 The concrete dam with headgate has been vandalized.
+Previous studies indicate that other dams and headgates still remain in their original locations.
+The concrete dam with headgate has been vandalized.
+Refer to structural conditions for additional analysis.